The WFE’s Sustainability Conference

 Financial markets are increasingly expected to price climate transition risk as a material determinant.
 However, it has been observed that persistent and publicly observable differences in environmental characteristics are not continuously reflected in valuations.
 This raises a fundamental question: why does identical environmental information generate strong, coordinated market responses in some periods but weak or negligible responses in others?

-In the paper, the authors propose and test an explanation centred on procedural policy clarity.
-Using shifts in U.S. participation in the Paris Agreement as a natural experiment they find that trading sensitivity to environmental performance collapsed during periods of policy ambiguity, but reactivated once the regulatory framework became procedurally resolved - even where the resulting policy direction was environmentally less ambitious.
+Using shifts in U.S. participation in the Paris Agreement as a natural experiment, the paper finds that trading sensitivity to environmental performance collapsed during periods of policy ambiguity, but reactivated once the regulatory framework became procedurally resolved - even where the resulting policy direction was environmentally less ambitious.
 The results indicate that credible and stable policy frameworks may be as important as policy ambition itself in enabling markets to price transition risk effectively.

 Moderator